MichaelMcDonnell/rt3conf/README.md

 your monitor is running at the correct resolution by pressing one of the buttons on your monitor.

+The game does not handle ultra wide monitors well.
+I have tested it with NVIDIA surround at 3840 x 1200 and it looked blurry and stretched.
+Others have reported similar results.

 You can see all the available options by using the `-h` or `--help` option.

 ## Installation